nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 04.md

 Bam.
 Yeah.
 Solidly average.
 Okay.
 Oh, I lose somebody.

 Okay.
-So, with what with what Kahir has shared Okay.
-And what Sameer has shared, you and and what Jared has talked about as well.
+So, with what with what Cahir has shared Okay.
+And what Simear has shared, you and and what Jared has talked about as well.
 You are pretty certain that, and, you know, just kinda looking at all of the all the pieces here that are all together, you're pretty certain that there is a couple of a couple of different ways to attempt to fix this.
 Mhmm.

 One is kind of like the, the method that Jared was referring to, which is more of like, what's the there's a Japanese pottery.
 There's a Japanese pottery style of fixing fixing pottery in which you basically take gold and you, melt it down and put it on on the edge of the pot of the pottery and then you put the two pieces together.
 Mhmm.
 And then that kind of fuses it together and so you have, you know, so you fix it, you put it together, but you but it's very clear that it was broken because it has, like, you know, metal sticking around.
 Yep.

 And so the star metal the star metal route would fix, would fix this.
 And it would fix it with, with kind of that spidery web sort of sort of situation.
 You're pretty confident that you see all of the pieces here.
 So there isn't there isn't anything that's missing.
 Okay.

 That's that's good.
 You also think that if you find, the right verse, the Janu, you could completely repair this of just growing it growing the the glass back together again.
 Alright.
 Yep.
 By singing to it and just it would it would cause the glass to, like, grow together and close.

+---

+### Session Play - Part 7

 Alright.
 That's gotta be here somewhere.
 The, the sand itself, if you do it the first method, you will have to find a way to, get the sand to kind of siphon siphon back in.
 From which you can there there are a number of different magical methods that you could use in order to be able to kind of, like, move it around.
 Even though the sand of time in and of itself is very significant and it's magical, it's it's it's at the end of the day, it's still sand.